SteveBarnett/Remixing/_thinking/zen/the-eight-gates-of-zen.md

 - We tend to see body, breath, and mind separately, but in zazen they come together as one reality.
 - Although zazen looks very disciplined, the muscles should be soft.
 There should be no tension in the body.
-- Each time you return to the breath you are empowering yourself with the ability to put your mind where yo**u want it, when you want it there, for as long as you want it there.**
+- **Each time you return to the breath you are empowering yourself with the ability to put your mind where you want it, when you want it there, for as long as you want it there.**
 - Get very clear about what it is that one wants to accomplish, and make a personal vow to accomplish just that.

 ## Ten Stages